jonrmar/postgres-jsonb-support/README.md

 ## DockerFile

-For development purpos, use an postgres docker image.
+For development purpose, use an postgres docker image.
 Go to resource directory and run:

 `docker-compose up`

+For running the tests docker needs to be up.

 ## Getting Started: